matthodan/jekyll-asset-pipeline/README.md

 ### Google's Closure Compiler

-You probably get the gist of how compressors work, but I thought I'd add an example of a Google Closure Compiler compressor for quick reference.
+You probably get the gist of how compressors work, but here's an example of a Google Closure Compiler compressor for quick reference.

   ``` ruby
   class JavaScriptCompressor < JAPR::Compressor